NubeIO/rubix-ce-docs/docs/rubix-ce/services/alerts.md

 ---
 sidebar_position: 3

 ---

 # Alerts
-Alerts of a future service that is coming soon, the alerts will be created directly from `rubix-os`
+**Alerts** represents a forthcoming service within Rubix-OS.
+Users can anticipate the ability to generate alerts directly from the `Rubix-OS platform`.